xmos/xcore_iot/examples/bare-metal/mobilenet_v1/README.md

 # MobileNet V1 Example applications

 This example application implements a [MobileNet V1](https://arxiv.org/abs/1704.04861) CNN architecture trained on the [ImageNet](http://www.image-net.org/) dataset.
+The model was trained with the following parameters:

+- Classes = 10
+- Alpha = 0.50
+- Image size = 128x128

 This example demonstrates how to place models in LPDDR and to recieve input data using `xscope`.
 The application will attempt to classify an entity in the image and assign it to one of the following classes:

 - tench
 - goldfish